- 1. Definition

 - has there been any actual or threatened abuse of animals used to threaten the adult;

 The professional should decide, based on the assessment and their professional judgement as to whether there is a threat to the safety of the adult or anyone else in the home environment.
-If so it should be decided if the threat is imminent.
-If so the police should be informed immediately by telephoning 999.
+If the threat is imminent, the police should be contacted immediately by telephoning 999.
 If there is a non-imminent threat to the adult, the professional should raise a concern.
 See Stage 1: Concerns.

-Professionals should ensure that they make a full record of all discussions, including with whom they take place and any actions taken including referrals to other agencies.
-They should also inform their line manager who should sign off the discussions / actions (see Case Recording chapter).
+Professionals should ensure that they make a full record of all discussions, including any actions taken and referrals to other agencies (see Case Recording chapter).